cirruslabs/tart/README.md

 ### Configuring a VM

-By default, a tart VM uses 2 CPUs and 4 GB of memory with a `1024x768` screen.
+By default, a tart VM uses 2 CPUs and 4 GB of memory with a `1024x768` display.
 This can be changed with `tart set` command.
 Please refer to `tart set --help` for additional details.

 ### Building with Packer